Murder of Laci Peterson: Scott Peterson

-Scott Lee Peterson was born October 24, 1972, in San Diego, California, to Lee Arthur Peterson, who owned a crate-packaging company, and Jacqueline "Jackie" Helen Latham, who owned a boutique in La Jolla called The Put On.
+Scott Lee Peterson was born on October 24, 1972, in San Diego, California, to Lee Arthur Peterson, who owned a crate-packaging company, and Jacqueline "Jackie" Helen Latham, who owned a boutique in La Jolla called The Put On.
 Lee and Jackie had six children from previous relationships.
 Scott was their only child together.
 As a child, Scott shared a bedroom with his half-brother John in the family's two-bedroom apartment in La Jolla.
 He began playing golf at an early age, and, by age 14, he could beat his father at the game.
 For a time, Scott had dreams of becoming a professional golfer, and he was teammates with future-pro Phil Mickelson at the University of San Diego High School.
 By the end of high school, he was one of the top junior golfers in San Diego.

 In 1990, Scott enrolled at Arizona State University (where Mickelson had also enrolled) on a partial golf scholarship.
 Scott's father, Lee, later testified that Scott was discouraged by the considerable competition that Mickelson and an unnamed future pro presented.
 According to Chip Couch, the father of another young golfer, Chris Couch, Scott was taken off the golf team after Chip discovered that Scott had taken Chris out drinking while Chris was visiting Arizona State for a recruiting trip.
 Chip complained to the Arizona State golf coach, who subsequently kicked Scott off the team.
 Scott transferred to Cuesta College and then to California Polytechnic State University.
 Initially planning to major in international business, Scott ultimately graduated with a degree in agricultural business in 1998.
 Professors who taught Scott described him as a model student.
 His agribusiness professor, Jim Ahern, commented, "I wouldn't mind having a class full of Scott Petersons."